 Super rich, fudgy brownies loaded with chocolate, caramel and pecans!
 These ooey-gooey, crunchy and salty-sweet Turtle Brownies are seriously going to blow you away!
-If you love these, you will also love these Turtle Candies, Mississippi Mud Brownies, Brownie Ice Cream Sandwiches, Gluten Free Vegan Brownies, and Caramel Pretzel Brownies.
+If you love these, you will also love this Chocolate Turtle Cake, Milky Way Cake, Turtle Candies, Mississippi Mud Brownies, Brownie Ice Cream Sandwiches, Gluten Free Vegan Brownies, Skillet Brownie, and Caramel Pretzel Brownies.

 Am I the only one who feels like we are free falling through Summer?
 As the weeks whiz by I find myself mentally preparing for changing leaves and cooler weather but, y’all, I’m just not ready for it.
 So, to ease the transition, I’m stocking up new cookbooks to last me through the long, dark days.
 If you’re looking for me in the next few months, I’ll be in the kitchen.